ThorTaro/marvelapi/README.md

 # Requirement
 ## Language
-This project is coded by Swift4 and Objcective-C(a little)
+This project is coded by Swift4 and Objcective-C(little a bit)

 ## Library
 I used these library,